itsa/itsa.github.io/_docs/js-ext/index.md

 newObj.deep = obj.deep.shallowClone();
 ```

+### deepClone

+Returns a deep copy of the object.
+Only handles members of primary types, Dates, Arrays and Objects.

 ### merge

 Merges into the object a set of properties taken from another object.
 Properties with the same name will be preserved unless the second argument is passed as true.
 The original object is changed.
 The method is chainable.